haleygoodfield/code_challenge_14/README.md

 # My Fourteenth Coding Challenge
-Hello again!
-This is my thirteenth coding challenge using JavaScript.
-Here, I will apply my skills in DOM manipulation to dynamically add, update, and remove support tickets to create an interactive Customer Support Ticket System for managing support requests in a company.
+This is my fourteenth coding challenge using JavaScript.
+Here, I will apply my skills in DOM manipulation to dynamically add, update, and remove support tickets to create an interactive **Customer Support Ticket System** for managing support requests in a company.
 This scenario will be split into 5 Tasks:
 + Task 1: Creating the Base Structure
 + Task 2: Adding Support Tickets Dynamically